 Here, though, we’re sharing one of our favorite versions.

-First, grab your produce, blender, and fine strainer, and get your Verdita ready.
+First, grab your produce, blender, and fine strainer, and build your Verdita.

 Verdita Recipe